gunasekharvarma/Hospital/README.md

 # Hospital Management System

-This project is for effectively managing staff and patients in a hospital.
+A Django-based web application designed to streamline hospital operations by effectively managing staff and patient information.

 ## Features